Skip to content

 There are two types of SQL editors to choose from when creating your SQL Segment Extension: the SQL Editor, and the Incremental SQL Editor.

-- Creating extensions with SQL Editor (full refresh): Each time your segment refreshes, Braze will query all available data to update your segment, which will use more credits than incremental refreshes.
-Full refresh extensions can automatically regenerate membership daily, but can’t be refreshed using incremental refresh.
+• Creating extensions with SQL Editor (full refresh): Each time your segment refreshes, Braze will query all available data to update your segment, which will use more credits than incremental refreshes.
+Full refresh extensions can automatically regenerate membership hourly, daily, weekly, or monthly, but can’t be refreshed using incremental refresh.

-- Creating extensions with Incremental SQL Editor (incremental refresh): Incremental refresh calculates only the last two days’ worth of data, which is more cost-efficient and uses up fewer credits each time.
-When you create an incremental refresh SQL segment, you can set it to automatically regenerate membership daily.
+• Creating extensions with Incremental SQL Editor (incremental refresh): Incremental refresh calculates only the last two days’ worth of data, which is more cost-efficient and uses up fewer credits each time.
+When you create an incremental refresh SQL segment, you can set it to automatically regenerate membership hourly, daily, weekly, or monthly.

 Creating SQL Segment Extensions